araujoricardo/4eddit/README.md

 The API was provided by Labenu.
 [API Documentation]()

-We develop the entire front-end concerned with best code practices.</br>

 A fictitious social network was created reproducing reddit services, such as:</br>

 - [x] user registration